What We Do

 DAR Special Projects Grant

-The chapter facilitated a DAR Special Projects Grant to benefit the Fisk Farm Barn, at the White Lake Historical Society.
+The chapter facilitated a DAR Special Projects Grant to benefit the Fisk Farm Barn, at the White Lake Historical Society in Waterford, Michigan.
 The grant went a long way to help with the cost of painting and exterior repair.

 A Member's Family History